Sandeep Kunwar, MD Medical Director - Board certified in neurosurgery and renowned for his work in minimally

 of the Preuss Resident Research Award and the Ronald Bittner Tumor Award

-Neurological Surgeons.
-He has served as the lead principal investigator in a number
+of Neurological Surgeons.
+He has served as the lead principal investigator

-joined the medical community at Washington Hospital Healthcare System.
-He
+and joined the medical community at Washington Hospital Healthcare System.

-also continues to serve as Associate Professor of Neurological Surgery in the
+He also continues to serve as Associate Professor of Neurological Surgery

-Department of Neurological Surgery at the University of California, San Francisco,
+in the Department of Neurological Surgery at the University of California,